Admission

 After the Office of Admissions makes its determination, a decision will be sent in writing to the student.
 If a student wishes to appeal the decision, the student can submit an appeal form to the Residence Classification Board.
 Such reviews occur within two weeks of the request, if possible.
 The Residence Classification Board's appellate decision is final.

-Please see Ohio Residency of this Undergraduate Catalog for the complete text of the Ohio Department of Higher Education residency criteria.
+Please see the Ohio Residency section of the undergraduate catalog for the complete text of the Ohio Department of Higher Education residency criteria.

 Application Fee